jehoons/JupyterHubLDAP/README.md

 sudo ./JupyterHubLDAP.sh update [-d]
 ```

-The option -d is for daemon mode of the JupyterHub.
+The option -`d` is for daemon mode of the JupyterHub.

 J.